 On approach to Oahu’s North Shore Sergio gave us the lowdown on Hawaii’s surf culture setting the scene for our first stop, Banzai Pipeline.

 Randomly, our North Shore tour hit the World Surf League jackpot.
 Billabong Pipe Masters was on!

 This added to the excitement of our tour, but surfing event or not, you’ll always get a buzz from standing on this famous beach.
 These waves barrel in and break close to shore, and are only ridden by the most experienced surfers.

 Next stop, Waimea Bay.

 Everyone is encouraged to hang loose on this gorgeous beach, there’s time allocated to swim, sunbake, and stroll along the sand.

 Please note, Oahu’s North Shore surf is seasonal.
-In Hawaii’s winter (Nov-Apr), this beach is a prime spot for viewing professional surfers riding waves as high as 12 metres (40 foot).
+In Hawaii’s winter (Nov-Apr), this beach is a prime spot for viewing professional surfers riding waves as high as 12m (40ft).
 In summer (May-Oct), it’s calm providing the perfect environment for splashing around.

 In true Hawaii-style, a rainbow appeared.

 By this time we’d worked up an appetite, and like clockwork, we started making our way to lunch.

 The next part of the tour was a real highlight for me.
-We were given the opportunity to stand-up paddleboard or kayak on the Anahulu River.
+Guests are given the opportunity to stand-up paddleboard or kayak on the Anahulu River.
 Note, these activities are optional and are an additional cost.

 Here’s me trying to figure out which activity to choose (the toughest part of the day) 🤔